 Before Adolf Ehinger invented the paper shredder, people destroyed their sensitive documents by burning them.
 So if you don’t have access to a paper shredder, you need not worry that you can’t securely get rid of your bank statements and sensitive documents.

 But how do you go about building your fire?

 In this article, I will inform you of things you should keep in mind when burning your paper documents at home.

 The best way to burn paper documents is in a fire pit.
-You can get a freestanding metal fire pit from home improvement retailers like Home Depot.
+You can get a freestanding metal fire pit from home improvement retailers like Home Depot or even Amazon.
 Alternatively, you can build a fire pit yourself in the backyard.

 If you have ever tried to burn a stack of papers, or an entire book, you know how difficult it is to get at the pages in the middle, most of which survive the fire intact.
 Fire pits lessen that problem.
 You see, freestanding fire pits stand above the ground, allowing better aeration.
 The circulation of air enables the fire to burn your documents completely.

 As an alternative to the burn pit, you can burn the documents in a burn barrel.
 You could also use professional burn cages.
 Or use your barbecue grill, if you don’t have many papers to burn.
 A bonfire may also work well.

 Things To Remember